fmacias64/RepData_PeerAssessment1/PA1_template.md

 ## Loading and preprocessing the data

 Loading Data...
-Data refers to an activoty log, number of steps for each 5 minutes.
+Data refers to an activity log, number of steps for each 5 minutes.

 ```r